-Prepaid Expenses - Certain payments to vendors represent costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
-The cost of prepaid items is recorded as expenditures/expenses when consumed rather than when purchased.
+Prepaid Expenses - Certain payments to vendors represent costs applicable to future accounting periods and are recorded as prepaid items.
+The cost of prepaid items is recorded as expenses when consumed rather than when purchased.

 NOTE 2-DEPOSITS:

 Deposits

 Deposits with banks are covered by the Federal Deposit Insurance Corporation (FDIC) and collateralized in accordance with the Virginia Security for Public Deposits Act (the "Act") Section 2.2-4400 et. seq. of the Code of Virginia.
 Under the Act, banks and savings institutions holding public deposits in excess of the amount insured by the FDIC must pledge collateral to the Commonwealth of Virginia Treasury Board.
 Financial institutions may choose between two collateralization methodologies and depending upon that choice, will pledge collateral that ranges in the amounts from 50% to 130% of excess deposits.
 Accordingly, all deposits are considered fully collateralized.